Trevon Scott: Return to Charge (2021–2022)

 On December 31, 2021, Scott was reacquired and activated by the Cleveland Charge.
 He averaged 8.4 points, 5.4 rebounds, and 2.1 assists per game.

-Ontario Clippers (2022)
+Agua Caliente Clippers (2022)

-Scott was traded to the Ontario Clippers on February 24, 2022 in exchange for the rights to James Palmer Jr., as part of a three-team trade involving the Memphis Hustle.
+Scott was traded to the Agua Caliente Clippers on February 24, 2022, in exchange for the rights to James Palmer Jr., as part of a three-team trade involving the Memphis Hustle.

 Fos Provence Basket (2022–2023)

 On August 10, 2022, Scott signed with Fos Provence Basket of the LNB Pro A.

-Greensboro Swarm (2023–present)
+Greensboro Swarm (2023)

 On February 27, 2023, Scott was acquired by the Greensboro Swarm.

+Calgary Surge (2023)

+On May 11, 2023, Scott signed with the Calgary Surge of the Canadian Elite Basketball League.

+Return to Greensboro Swarm (2023–2024)

+On September 5, 2023, Scott signed with the Charlotte Hornets, but was waived on September 29.
+On October 29, he re-signed with the Greensboro Swarm, the Hornets' NBA G League affiliate.

+Osceola Magic (2024)

+On March 6, 2024, Scott was traded to the Osceola Magic.

+After joining them for the 2024 NBA Summer League, Scott signed with the Orlando Magic on September 11, 2024.
+However, he was waived nine days later and on October 27, he returned to Osceola.

+Long Island Nets (2024–2025)

+On December 26, 2024, Scott was traded to the Long Island Nets in exchange for Patrick Gardner.